bmlewandowski/anything_llm_conversation/README.md

 4. Example: "Home Assistant Knowledge" becomes "home-assistant-knowledge"

-## Failover Functionality
+## Endpoint Health Monitoring

-The integration includes built-in background endpoint monitoring and automatic failover:
+The integration includes a non-blocking background health monitor:

 1. A background task checks the primary endpoint every **30 seconds** and caches the result
+2. Voice requests never block waiting for a health check — the cached result is used immediately
-2. If the primary endpoint is unavailable, the next conversation automatically routes to the failover endpoint
+3. If the endpoint is unavailable, requests fail fast with a clear error rather than timing out
-3. The failover request includes automatic retry logic (up to 2 attempts with exponential backoff)
-4. If the failover fails, it tries the primary endpoint one more time before giving up
+4. Failed API calls are retried up to 2 times with exponential backoff before surfacing an error
-5. When the primary endpoint comes back online, the background monitor detects it and switches back automatically
+5. When the endpoint comes back online, the background monitor detects it automatically
-6. All endpoint switches are logged for monitoring
+6. All health state changes are logged for monitoring
-7. Voice requests never block waiting for a health check — the cached result is used immediately

-This ensures uninterrupted voice assistant functionality even if one AnythingLLM server goes offline.

 **Note**: The integration starts the background health monitor as soon as it loads, so voice commands are never delayed by health checks.